PWNFinance/gm_ethprague/events/copernicus-beerdao-pizzaday/readme.md

 # Description for this event.
 This will be rendered as a <meta> tag in the HTML,
 # and displayed on the /events page.
 Keep it short.
 # Linebreaks are ignored, but they _must_ start with two spaces.
-description: On the screens of Open Space Gallery, on Pizza Day Copernicus Beer DAO opens the Bitcoin Museum (v0.1).
+description: On the screens of Open Space Gallery, on Pizza Day, Copernicus Beer (.xyz) DAO opens the Bitcoin Museum (v0.1).

 #####################
 ### EVENT DETAILS ###